richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-1-introduction.md

 **Deliver** uploads a new app version into iTunes.
 It can either use local metadata and screenshots to automatically submit for review, or you can add that manually yourself.

-There's also numerous other miscellaneous tools and plugins to do everything from talking screenshots to integration with services line HockeyApp (for beta testing) and Sentry (for error reporting).
+There's also numerous other tools and plugins to do everything from talking screenshots to integration with services line HockeyApp (for beta testing) and Sentry (for error reporting).